 - Group reservations may be made up to two years prior to arrival date.

 Saddle and Pack Animals

-Tennessee State Parks offers equestrian support facilities or trails at Natchez Trace and Chickasaw in West Tennessee; Cedars of Lebanon and Fall Creek Falls in Middle Tennessee and Pickett and Warriors Path in East Tennessee.
+Tennessee State Parks offers equestrian support facilities or trails at Natchez Trace and Chickasaw in West Tennessee; Cedars of Lebanon and Fall Creek Falls in Middle Tennessee and Pickett and Warriors' Path in East Tennessee.
 All equestrian facilities in state parks are either guided rental horses or support facilities for guests accessing the trails on lands managed by the Tennessee Division of Forestry.
 Find more information about horseback riding in state parks by filtering activities on our Find a Park page.

 Swimming and Bathing